 This year, the State Department launched the Welcome Corps, a private refugee sponsorship program allowing Americans to sponsor incoming refugees through the U.S. Refugee Admissions Program (USRAP).
-The Biden administration is expected to launch an extension to the Welcome Corps later this year that will allow colleges and universities to sponsor refugee students continuing their education.
+The Biden administration is expected to launch an extension to the Welcome Corps later this year that will allow colleges and universities to privately sponsor refugee students continuing their education.
 Indeed, colleges and universities are among the best-equipped institutions to support refugees during their transition to the U.S., with the program having received endorsements from prominent higher educational institutions, organizations, and associations.

 The U.S. Department of Education recently identified 3,931 Title IV degree-granting Postsecondary institutions that can welcome and support refugee students through third-country resettlement to the U.S. If just half of these institutions privately sponsored two students per year, at least 4,000 refugee students could benefit from a supportive community during their transition to American life.